nosru30/serversample/README.md

 The application exposes `/tasks` for CRUD operations on tasks persisted in the configured database.
 Tasks may include nested `sub_tasks`, which are stored as rows referencing their parent task.
+Database schema migrations are managed with Alembic and applied automatically at startup.